-We start by assuming that $\mathbf{F}{\text{net}} = 0$ , so that momentum $\mathbf{p}$ is conserved.
+We start by assuming that $\mathbf{F}{\mathrm{net}}=0$, so that momentum \mathbf{p} is conserved.
 The simplest collision is one in which one of the particles is initially at rest.
-(See Figure 8.11.)
-The best choice for a coordinate system is one with an axis parallel to the velocity of the incoming particle, as shown in Figure 8.11.
-Because momentum is conserved, the components of momentum along the x- and y-axes ( $p_x$ and $p_y$ ) will also be conserved, but with the chosen coordinate system, $p_y$ is initially zero and $p_x$ is the momentum of the incoming particle.
+(See Figure 8.10.)
+The best choice for a coordinate system is one with an axis parallel to the velocity of the incoming particle, as shown in Figure 8.10.
+Because momentum is conserved, the components of momentum along the x- and y-axes (p_x and p_y) will also be conserved, but with the chosen coordinate system, p_y is initially zero and p_x is the momentum of the incoming particle.
 Both facts simplify the analysis.
 (Even with the simplifying assumptions of point masses, one particle initially at rest, and a convenient coordinate system, we still gain new insights into nature from the analysis of two-dimensional collisions.)

-Figure 8.11 A two-dimensional collision with the coordinate system chosen so that $m_2$ is initially at rest and $v_1$ is parallel to the x-axis.
+FIGURE 8.10 A two-dimensional collision with the coordinate system chosen so that m_2 is initially at rest and v_1 is parallel to the x-axis.
 This coordinate system is sometimes called the laboratory coordinate system, because many scattering experiments have a target that is stationary in the laboratory, while particles are scattered from it to determine the particles that make-up the target and how they are bound together.
 The particles may not be observed directly, but their initial and final velocities are.